MislavJaksic/Knowledge-Repository/REST/Book/RESTFulWebServices/README.md

 ﻿# RESTful Web Services

-Written by Leonard Richardson and Sam Ruby it talks about RESTful, Resource-Oriented web services.
+Written by Leonard Richardson and Sam Ruby.
+The book talks about RESTful, Resource-Oriented web services.

 What follows is a brief summary of their book.

 ## Chapter 1: Programmable Web

-URI is also a URL.
-Almost identical.
+URI is a URL.
 Type a URI into a browser and you get a HTML page.
-Web browser: a gateway to many services and data.
-No need to install them.
+Web browser is a gateway to programs and data on the human web.
+No need for installation.

 The programmable web is just like the human web, but it serves XML instead of HTML documents.

-A browser just shows the human the document.
+A browser shows the document to a human.
-A service has to determine the meaning of the dcoument has well.
+A service has to determine the meaning of the document as well.

-The web connects programs just like it does with humans.

 ### Kinds of Things on the Programmable Web

 The programmable web is based on HTTP and XML.

 Classify services not by technology (URI, SOAP, XML_RRPS, ...) but by architecture.

 ### HTTP: Documents in Envelopes

-HTTP, a document protocol, it puts a document into an envelope to be sent.
+HTTP, a document protocol.
+It puts a document into an envelope.
-HTTP is only strict about how the envelope, not what goes into it.
+HTTP is strict about the look of an envelope, not about its contents.

-HTTP GET request for "http://www.oreilly.com/index.html":
+HTTP GET REQUEST for "http://www.oreilly.com/index.html":
 ```
 GET /index.html HTTP/1.1
 Host: www.oreilly.com